TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Hosting-dotnet-core-on-heroku.md

 ## Encryption keys

 Ok so you've got the basics running, but you need to store your encryption keys.
 We can store them in the database using entity framework!
 Add this to your `startup.cs` `ConfigureServices` Method.
-Make sure you `dotnet add package Microsoft.AspNetCore.DataProtection.EntityFrameworkCore`
+Make sure you `dotnet add package Microsoft.AspNetCore.DataProtection.EntityFrameworkCore`.
+You'll also need to make sure your dbContext implements `IDataProtectionKeyContext`

 ```cs